p-koo/evoaug/docs/source/index.rst

 models on regulatory genomics data with evolution-inspired data augmentations.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` for further information, including how to install the project.

 .. note::